 In response to the email, Facebook stated they are going to re-evaluate its legal options regarding this case.
 Further the company said, we are concentrated on protecting privacy of users.
 We have also noticed some changes that restricted, the data which App developers can gain.

-Brazilian ministry had launched the investigation after the 2018 Cambridge Analytica news went viral regarding misuse of data.
+Brazil ministry had launched the investigation after the 2018 Cambridge Analytica news went viral regarding misuse of data.
 For now, Facebook has only 10 days to appeal for the decision and the fine shoulb be paid in thirty coming days.

 According to report 2018, thisisyourdigitallife was construct by Cambridge Analytica.
 The reason behind developing the app was to collect users information and to select them for political advertisement.